akhilrpakala/akhilrpakala.github.io/README.md

 # akhilrpakala.github.io
 Hi all!
 I am Akhil, i am interested in quite a lot of things, and that changes.
-Now, i am doing circuits (yes i tapeout chips from scratch).
+Now, i am doing circuits (yes i can tapeout chips from scratch).